banana-j/bananaj/README.md

 # How to use

 ## Add to your project
-BE AWARE THIS IS STILL AN ALPHA VERSION !
+This is still in alpha.
+If you encounter some bugs or issues, please feel free to report them to the [Issues section](https://github.com/alexanderwe/bananaj/issues).

-Add this to your pom.xml to use bananaj in your project.
+Add this dependency to your pom.xml to use **bananaj** in your project.
 ```
 <dependency>
   <groupId>com.github.alexanderwe</groupId>
   <artifactId>bananaj</artifactId>
-    <version>1.1.3-alpha</version>
+  <version>1.2.1-alpha</version>
 </dependency>
 ```

 ## MailChimpObject class
-Most of them are immutable, to prevent asynchronous data between localhost and server.
+Most of the model classes extend the MailChimpObject class.They are immutable, to prevent asynchronous data between the client and the MailChimp server.
 When you execute methods like `object.changeName("new Name")` the local and server data is updated simultaneously.

 Most of the model classes can also be exported to JSON.